 This is down to personal preference, but it also depends on how often you use the device.
-There are dedicated smokers who will clean their bong after every single session!
-This is probably a little too OCD, but if you’re a heavy smoker, cleaning it every second day is not a bad idea.
+Some dedicated smokers will clean their bong after every single session!
+This is probably a little excessive.
+However, if you’re a heavy smoker, washing it every second day is not a bad idea.

 Why You Need a Clean Bong

-As well as making the weed taste better, a clean bong actually preserves your health.
-If you insist on using a dirty piece, you invite the risk of respiratory infection which will ruin sessions for the foreseeable future.
+As well as making the weed taste better, a clean bong preserves your health.
+If you insist on using a nasty piece, you invite the risk of respiratory infection, which will ruin future sessions.
 There is even a slight possibility of contracting a lung infection, which is terrible news for weed smokers!